 If you research the topic, you will discover there are many different ways to prepare for guests.
 The range of differences is broad.
-From simple company-ready preparedness all the way to the Martha Stewart 5-star hotel standard.
+From simple company-ready preparedness all the way to the Martha Stewart five-star hotel standard.
 Try not to place high expectations on creating a stellar experience.
 Instead, take joy in the process of creating a relaxing haven.

 The Spirit of Hospitality Is Not About Perfection

-Your main goal should be to have your home good enough for a last minute guest.
+Your main goal should be to keep your home well enough for a last-minute guest.
 Not perfect.
 You are working toward creating a haven of peace, where a guest can stay for a few days and visit you.
 Your hospitable attitude is more important than an immaculate magazine-style home.
-There is a bonus to keeping your home clutter-free and tidy however, you get to enjoy it now!
+There is a bonus to keeping your home clutter-free and tidy.
+You get to enjoy it now!
 Make the process a fun game and create your very own bed and breakfast-style getaway which you can also share with loved ones.

 De-Clutter Your Home Before Guests Arrive

 Create the daily decluttering habit.
 There is no single task that will beautify your home more than decluttering.
-Remove all but the essential from your home décor.
+Remove all but the essentials from your home décor.
 The principle of "less is more" also works when decorating.
 Set your timer for a few minutes and tackle a section of your choice.